NaveedNaseem84/PP2---RPSLS/README.md

  * To have the option to play on different devices as and when it suits.

 ### Mind Map: Ideas
-Following on from user stories and intended purpose, and initial mind map was created to capture the logic of the game.
+Following on from user stories and intended purpose, an initial mind map was created to capture the logic of the game.
 The purpose of this was provide a high-level understanding of how the user stories could be implemented:

 ![Mindmap](readme-images/initial-mindmap.png)